goschtl/zope/zc.icp/trunk/src/zc/icp/README.txt

 Hits and Misses
 ===============

-When an ICP query request is recieved, the server can return one of ICP_OP_HIT, ICP_OP_MISS, ICP_OP_ERR, ICP_OP_MISS_NOFETCH, or ICP_OP_DENIED.
+When an ICP query request is received, the server can return one of ICP_OP_HIT, ICP_OP_MISS, ICP_OP_ERR, ICP_OP_MISS_NOFETCH, or ICP_OP_DENIED.
 The meanings of these result codes are defined in the ICP RFC as below.